foundersandcoders/international-research/Week2/GAZ_TestCoverage.md

 ### Coverage criteria

 To measure what percentage of code has been exercised by a test suite, one or more coverage criteria are used.
 Coverage criteria are usually defined as rules or requirements, which a test suite needs to satisfy.[4]

-Basic coverage criteria
+**Basic coverage criteria**

-There are a number of coverage criteria, the main ones being:[5]
+There are a number of coverage criteria, the main ones being:

 Function coverage – Has each function (or subroutine) in the program been called?
 Statement coverage – Has each statement in the program been executed?